What's the Cost to Replace a Consumer Unit?

 Split-Load Consumer Unit Cost

-One of the common consumer units is a split-load model which features miniature circuit breakers (MCBs) on the side where the residual current devices (RCDs) are located, while the residual current breaker with over-current (RCBOs) are placed near the main switch.
-This type of consumer unit tends to cost around £90 to £200.
+One of the more common types of consumer units found in homes is the split-load model.
+This design features miniature circuit breakers (MCBs) located on the side where the residual current devices (RCDs) are installed.
+Meanwhile, residual current breakers with over-current protection (RCBOs) are positioned closer to the main switch.
+This configuration offers enhanced safety by isolating circuits more effectively, helping to protect against electrical faults and reducing the risk of fire.

 Garage Consumer Unit Cost